hidecode221b/U4Opt/README.md

 The `undulator period` can be optimized in the plot based on the `magnet type`, `gap`, `flux`.
 To design the undulator specification in the synchrotron facility, **U4Opt** has been developed.
 The first prototype of the program is based on the Excel spreadsheet, and transfered to the macro in Igor Pro.
 Python code is now available.
 The coding is in progress, not well documented, but open for public for review.

 The first concept of `K-period` space analysis originates from the talk of [Dr. Markus Tischer (DESY)](https://photon-science.desy.de/research/technical_groups/undulators/group_members/index_eng.html) in the [ID23](https://aps.anl.gov/Magnetic-Devices/Workshops-Proceedings/ID-23) workshop.
+Later, it was found that Joel Chavanne and Pascal Elleaume illustrate the original plot in [Undulators, Wigglers and Their Applications edited by Hideo Onuki and Pascal Elleaume (Editors) p.
+203](https://doi.org/10.4324/9780203218235).

 ### Magnet